jeyabalajis/simple-rule-engine/README.md

 - WhenAll evaluates to True when _all_ expressions evaluate to True.
 - WhenAny evaluates to True when _any_ expression evaluates to True.
 - A Conditional can compose a Conditional - this enables clients to express complex conditions.
+- A Conditional can be further extended to implement NotWhenAll or NotWhenAny etc. as well.

 Example:
 ```python